 If the same comparison were achieved today, it would be different.
 Realistically, the choice would be of a smaller sedan – today’s family midsize sedans – with more options to choose from.
 Yet, the big complaint amongst most of these cars would be rear room space.
 Tall folks would rub up against sloping rear windows and there are varying degrees of legroom to be examined.

 Would that mean looking at larger sedans again?
-Considering the price tags of the successors to the Century, Intrepid and Sable (the LaCrosse, Charger and Ford Taurus to be exact), it would be a push to even consider a comparison based on realistic terms.
+Considering the price tags of the successors to the Century, Intrepid and Sable (the LaCrosse, Charger and Montego to be exact), it would be a push to even consider a comparison based on realistic terms.
 Not to mention the changes within Bear culture creating the divide between leaner, muscular, hipster-type guys against the rounder ones that may or may not feel welcome in certain parts of the community anymore.

-However, this is not a article on the state of the Bear community.
+However, this is not an article on the state of the Bear community.
 Nor is it about what kind of vehicles they should be driving or not.
-It is merely a reflection of the work I've done when I was finding my voice in the realm of online journalism.
+It is merely a reflection of the work I’ve done when I was finding my voice in the realm of online journalism.
 I am grateful for the opportunity to become that voice.